On the Density of Happy Numbers: Preliminaries

-\begin{rem} (General motivation for the proofs) Suppose $I$ is a large interval containing type-$C$ integers with some density $d$.
-Consider the choices of $m$ s.t. the mean of $H(Y_m)$ is in the interval $I$, then for some choices of $m$ we likely have
+The following heuristic will provide the general motivation for the proofs.
+Recall that the random variable $Y_m$ is concentrated near its mean $\mu m$. \begin{obs} Suppose $I$ is a large interval with type-$C$ density $d$.
+Consider the choices of $m$ such that the mean of $H(Y_m)$ is in the interval $I$, then for some choices of $m$ we likely have